Join RELEX at NRF 2025 – Retail’s BIG SHOW! January 12-14, 2025 | Request a meeting

 • Suppliers need to be able to deliver full truckloads to the cross-docking facilities.

-5. Efficient Distribution Center Buying in DIY Retail
+5. Efficient distribution center buying in DIY retail

-Replenishment of central warehouses and distribution centers is sometimes seen as more of an art than a science.It’s true that longer lead times (especially for overseas orders), a lack of control over external suppliers, and global systemic disruptions can introduce complexities.
+Replenishing central warehouses and distribution centers is sometimes seen as more of an art than a science.
+It’s true that longer lead times (especially for overseas orders), a lack of control over external suppliers, and global systemic disruptions can introduce complexities.
 But at least in principle, replenishing central warehouses or distribution centers is not that different from replenishing stores.

 Active goods flows (combinations of products and stores) for larger DIY retailers replenishing their physical stores are typically measured in millions or tens of millions, which means that automation is crucial.
-For central and regional warehouses, the number of order lines is much smaller and the value per order line much higher, making the economic impact of each order line more pronounced.
-This has both enabled and encouraged a lower degree of automation in operative buying compared to store replenishment.
+For central and regional warehouses, the number of order lines is much smaller, and the value per order line is much higher, making the economic impact of each order line more pronounced.
+This has enabled and encouraged a lower degree of automation in operative buying compared to store replenishment.

 We have found that setting up operative buying processes in a structured way with good system support can also result in very high levels of automation at the DC level.
-However, this does not necessarily mean that best practice DIY retailers have a significantly leaner buying team.
+However, this does not necessarily mean that best-practice DIY retailers have a significantly leaner buying team.
 A key result of automating routine tasks is that operative buyers have more time to:

 • Proactively deal with potential capacity, delivery, or quality issues.